 If you need help with a tenancy-related matter, you can call our office on (08) 9389 8375 during business hours.
 If the matter is urgent and you require assistance outside of those business hours, refer to the emergency contact numbers below or email a MAS team member at Email Agent

-For an after hours emergency, please choose the appropriate provider from the contact list below.
+Emergency assistance For an after hours emergency, please call Paul Avon – Smith on 0412 833 121 or if you cant get in contact with Paul please choose the appropriate provider from the contact list below.

 Plumbing and gas:

 Peake Plumbing (Dane) 0402 349 817

 Phil Johnson Plumbing (leave a message and your call will be returned 9285 8143)